milvus-io/milvus-docs/site/en/adminGuide/tls.md

 # Encryption in Transit

-TLS (Transport Layer Security) is a type of mutual authentication in which two parties in a connection verify each other using the TLS protocol.
-Milvus proxy uses the TLS mutual authentication.
+TLS (Transport Layer Security) is a type of mutual authentication using the TLS protocol.
+Milvus proxy uses the TLS mutual authentication and supports both client-to-server and server-to-server TLS.

 This topic describes how to enable TLS proxy in Milvus.